 Neighboring NOLA to the west brings a cajun influence with spicy and flavorful dishes like gumbo and shrimp and grits found on most downtown Mobile, AL, menus.
 If that doesn’t tantalize your taste buds enough, its southern roots make for delicious home cooking and soul food.

 With so many tasty eateries around every corner, you may be feeling overwhelmed by the sheer amount of options.
 Have no fear!
-We’ve put together a list of some of our favorite places to go for breakfast, lunch, and dinner, to make choosing a place to appease your appetite quick and painless!
+As part of our complete guide to Downtown Mobile Alabama, we’ve put together a list of some of our favorite places to go for breakfast, lunch, and dinner, to make choosing a place to appease your appetite quick and painless!

 Spot of Tea